usamagulzar/mantiq/README.md

 offline, including the WebAssembly engine.

 **How many variables are supported?**
-The Karnaugh map view supports 2–5 variables; expression simplification and simulation support larger variable counts, limited by practical readability of the output.
+The Karnaugh map view supports 2–6 variables; expression simplification and simulation support larger variable counts, limited by practical readability of the output.

 **Is this suitable for coursework?**
 Yes — Mantiq is designed with students in mind, with step-by-step proofs that show *why* a simplification is valid, not just the final answer.
 Always confirm with your course's specific requirements before submitting generated proofs as your own work.

-**Can I self-host Mantiq?**
-Yes.
-It's a static site — see [Run It Locally](#run-it-locally).
-Deploy the contents of this repository to GitHub Pages, Netlify, Vercel, or any static host.

 <br/>